 No need to hold back the love that wants to come through you.
 You can trust your instincts to guide you where it feels right.
-Your heart knows the way.
+Your true heart knows the way.
 It’s about allowing.
 Don’t worry about saying the wrong thing.
 You can handle whatever happens.
 Your big heart is part of what makes you strong.

 Sometimes we are afraid to do or say something wrong when trying to help.

 This fear of wrongdoing can get us caught in overthinking, but let’s not let it stop us.
 We can handle making mistakes.
 Try slowing down to listen before acting.

 I’ll meet you there.”

 ~Rumi, 13th century Persian poet, Islamic scholar and theologian, Sufi mystic.
 (Full name: Jalāl ad-Dīn Muḥammad Rūmī).
 Quote is from “A Great Wagon” found in The Essential Rumi.